Lotto on Saturday, May 14th, 2022: The current winning numbers

 The drawing of the lottery numbers live on TV – that was once part of German TV culture.
 Since 2013, the live drawing of the lottery numbers on Saturday (as well as on Wednesday) has been history.

 Nevertheless, television continues to show the current lottery numbers from Saturday.
 However, the drawing can no longer be seen live.
-Every Saturday at 7.57 p.m. – shortly before the news – Franziska Reichenbacher presents the previously drawn winning numbers in the first.
+Every Saturday at 7:57 p.m. – just before the news – Franziska Reichenbacher presents the previously drawn winning numbers in the first.

 Lotto on Saturday: Where can I play Lotto 6 out of 49 online today